 While this one was cut thawed.

-Another thing you can do (if you like carving frozen cakes) is cut the 9×13 inch cake in half, stack the halves, trim the edges and brush the sides with chocolate glaze.
-Of course it’s no longer an easy to serve potluck cake at that point, but you get kind of an Inside Out German Chocolate Cake with extra chocolate.
+Another thing you can do is cut the 9×13 inch cake in half, stack the halves, trim the edges and brush the sides with chocolate glaze.
+Of course it’s no longer an easy-to-serve potluck cake at that point, but you get kind of an Inside Out German Chocolate Cake with extra chocolate.

 Potluck German Chocolate Cake